epicmaxco/vuestic-admin/docs/pre-production.md

 ## Build Version

-You can enable build version, commit hash and timestamp by build in main file:
+You can enable build version, hash commit, and timestamp by build to the main page footer:

 ```
-VUE_APP_BUILD_VERSION
+VUE_APP_BUILD_VERSION=true
 ```
-Build version are excluded in staging build by default.
+This information are excluded by default.
-To include version to build should you most add `VUE_APP_BUILD_VERSION=true` in `.env` file.